cisco-en-programmability/terraform-provider-catalystcenter/docs/resources/discovery.md

 It manages create, read, update and delete operations on Discovery.

-- Stops all the discoveries and removes them
+- Stops all the discoveries and removes them.

 - Stops or starts an existing discovery